-Health Sciences programs have special admissions requirements.
-These requirements are in addition to those completed for the College.
-Until you complete the special admission requirements and are accepted into your intended program of study, you will be enrolled as an Associate in General Education (AGE) major.
+Health Sciences programs have special admissions and/or enrollment requirements.
+Until you complete these requirements and are accepted into your intended program of study, you will be enrolled as an Associate in General Education (AGE) major or special credit student.

-For more information or to apply for admission to a health sciences program by reviewing the Health Sciences Essential FAQs or contacting Health Sciences Admissions at firstname.lastname@example.org or 252-493-7473.
+Students may learn more about admission to a health sciences program by reviewing the Health Sciences Essential FAQs or contacting Health Sciences Admissions at firstname.lastname@example.org or 252-493-7473.

 Distance Education Requirements

-The following health sciences programs offer one or more courses in either an internet or hybrid format: Advanced Medical Coding, Breast Sonography, CT/MRI, Emergency Medical Science, Health Information Technology, Mammography, Medical Assisting, Medical Dosimetry, Nuclear Medicine, Occupational Therapy Assistant, Positron Emission Tomography, Polysomnography, Radiation Therapy, Radiography, and Respiratory Therapy.
+The following health sciences programs offer one or more courses in either an Internet or hybrid format: Advanced Medical Coding, CT/MRI, Emergency Medical Science, Health Information Technology, Mammography, Medical Assisting, Medical Dosimetry, Nuclear Medicine, Occupational Therapy Assistant, Positron Emission Tomography, Polysomnography, Radiation Therapy, and Radiography.

 Students considering applying for health sciences programs should review the Distance Education Department’s Frequently Asked Questions to learn the processes and requirements for online education.